-5. This scenario does not comment regarding the state of other cues (visual, haptic).
+This scenario does not comment regarding the state of other cues (visual, haptic).

-Infusion Pump Events
+Appendix M Infusion Pump Events

 This appendix is intended to provide background information to support a mechanism for the transmission of event information for infusion pumps.
 Common infusion modalities for infusion pumps may include continuous, piggyback, bolus, multi-step, and intermittent functionality.
 A major challenge in reporting infusion pump events is that although pumps are able to report programmed and operational parameters, they are typically not “aware” of how or why they are being used clinically.
 In medical environments there are an enormous number of use cases for administering an infusion using a pump.
 Even a routine delivery of an amount of fluid may involve several instances where the infusion is paused or stopped and then restarted (either within seconds or after several hours or more).
 The infusion rate may be changed, or an alarm may cause the infusion to stop until the alarm is addressed.
 For various practical and clinical reasons, the values programmed on the pump by the clinician may not relate to the volume that the physician ordered, the actual volume of the fluid container that was hung, or the rate at which the infusion was ordered.